KS2 SATs Preparation: How to Help Year 6 Children Revise Maths at Home

 Have a go at asking your child to halve or double the ingredients according to your needs, or convert between measurements (like litres to millilitres).

-What else can I do to help my child with SATs preparation?
+What else can parents do to help children with SATs preparation?

 Firstly, if you want even more exciting ideas on how to help your child with SATs then check out our blog on supporting your 11-year-old with maths and our list of home learning resources, or if you’re looking to spice the maths revision up at home, take a look at our blog on how to help your child with maths at home.